chowdharysiddarth/PHP-Test-Xerox/README.md

 path_to_php_compiler init.php username password path_to_repository contributor-name

-Pass the parameters in the order specified
+IMPORTANT : Pass the parameters in the order specified

 Ex :
 ----